Cyphershadow24ar/Leet-Code/README.md

 38. (1504) Count Submatrices With All Ones
 39. (1518) Water Bottles
 40. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
-41. (1625) Lexicographically Smallest String After Applying Operations
-42. (1695) Maximum Erasure Value
-43. (1717) Maximum Score From Removing Substrings
-44. (1733) Minimum Number of People to Teach
-45. (1751) Maximum Number of Events That Can Be Attended II
-46. (1792) Maximum Average Pass Ratio
-47. (1865) Finding Pairs With a Certain Sum
-48. (1900) The Earliest and Latest Rounds Where Players Compete
-49. (1935) Maximum Number of Words You Can Type
-50. (1948) Delete Duplicate Folders in System
-51. (1957) Delete Characters to Make Fancy String
-52. (2011) Final Value of Variable After Performing Operations
-53. (2043) Simple Bank System
-54. (2048) Next Greater Numerically Balanced Number
-55. (2106) Maximum Fruits Harvested After at Most K Steps
-56. (2125) Number of Laser Beams in a Bank
-57. (2163) Minimum Difference in Sums After Removal of Elements
-58. (2197) Replace Non-Coprime Numbers in Array
-59. (2210) Count Hiils and Valley in an array
-60. (2257) Count Unguarded Cells in the Gird
-61. (2264) Largest 3-Same-Digit Number in String
-62. (2273) Find Resultant Array After Removing Anagrams
-63. (2300) Successful of spells and portions
-64. (2322) Minimum Score After Removals on a Tree
-65. (2327) Number of People Aware of a Secret
-66. (2348) Number of Zero-Filled Subarrays
-67. (2402) Meeting Rooms III
-68. (2410) Maximum Matching of Players With Trainers
-69. (2438) Range Product Queries of Powers
-70. (2561) Rearranging Fruits
-71. (2598) Smallest Missing Non-negative Integer After Operations
-72. (2749) Minimum Operations to Make the Integer Zero
-73. (2787) Ways to Express an Integer as Sum of Powers
-74. (3000) Maximum Area of Longest Diagonal Rectangle
-75. (3003) Maximize the Number of Partitions After Operations
-76. (3021) Alice and Bob Playing Flower Game
-77. (3025) Find the Number of Ways to Place People I
-78. (3027) Find the Number of Ways to Place People II
-79. (3100) Water Bottles II
-80. (3136) Valid Word
-81. (3147) Taking Maximum Energy From the Mystic Dungeon
-82. (3186) Maximum Total Damage With Spell Casting
-83. (3195) Find the Minimum Area to Cover All Ones I
-84. (3197) Find the Minimum Area to Cover All Ones II
-85. (3201) Find the Maximum Length of Valid Subsequence I
-86. (3202) Find the Maximum Length of Valid Subsequence II
-87. (3217) Delete Nodes From Linked List Present in Array
-88. (3289) The Two Sneaky Numbers of Digitville
+41. (1578) Minimum Time to Make Rope Colorful
+42. (1625) Lexicographically Smallest String After Applying Operations
+43. (1695) Maximum Erasure Value
+44. (1717) Maximum Score From Removing Substrings
+45. (1733) Minimum Number of People to Teach
+46. (1751) Maximum Number of Events That Can Be Attended II
+47. (1792) Maximum Average Pass Ratio
+48. (1865) Finding Pairs With a Certain Sum
+49. (1900) The Earliest and Latest Rounds Where Players Compete
+50. (1935) Maximum Number of Words You Can Type
+51. (1948) Delete Duplicate Folders in System
+52. (1957) Delete Characters to Make Fancy String
+53. (2011) Final Value of Variable After Performing Operations
+54. (2043) Simple Bank System
+55. (2048) Next Greater Numerically Balanced Number
+56. (2106) Maximum Fruits Harvested After at Most K Steps
+57. (2125) Number of Laser Beams in a Bank
+58. (2163) Minimum Difference in Sums After Removal of Elements
+59. (2197) Replace Non-Coprime Numbers in Array
+60. (2210) Count Hiils and Valley in an array
+61. (2257) Count Unguarded Cells in the Gird
+62. (2264) Largest 3-Same-Digit Number in String
+63. (2273) Find Resultant Array After Removing Anagrams
+64. (2300) Successful of spells and portions
+65. (2322) Minimum Score After Removals on a Tree
+66. (2327) Number of People Aware of a Secret
+67. (2348) Number of Zero-Filled Subarrays
+68. (2402) Meeting Rooms III
+69. (2410) Maximum Matching of Players With Trainers
+70. (2438) Range Product Queries of Powers
+71. (2561) Rearranging Fruits
+72. (2598) Smallest Missing Non-negative Integer After Operations
+73. (2749) Minimum Operations to Make the Integer Zero
+74. (2787) Ways to Express an Integer as Sum of Powers
+75. (3000) Maximum Area of Longest Diagonal Rectangle
+76. (3003) Maximize the Number of Partitions After Operations
+77. (3021) Alice and Bob Playing Flower Game
+78. (3025) Find the Number of Ways to Place People I
+79. (3027) Find the Number of Ways to Place People II
+80. (3100) Water Bottles II
+81. (3136) Valid Word
+82. (3147) Taking Maximum Energy From the Mystic Dungeon
+83. (3186) Maximum Total Damage With Spell Casting
+84. (3195) Find the Minimum Area to Cover All Ones I
+85. (3197) Find the Minimum Area to Cover All Ones II
+86. (3201) Find the Maximum Length of Valid Subsequence I
+87. (3202) Find the Maximum Length of Valid Subsequence II
+88. (3217) Delete Nodes From Linked List Present in Array
+89. (3289) The Two Sneaky Numbers of Digitville
 71. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
 70. (3307) Find the K-th Character in String Game II
 71. (3330) Find the Original Typed String I